How to Write a Research Proposal | Examples & Templates

-The format of a research proposal varies between fields, but most proposals should contain at least these elements:
+The format of a research proposal varies between fields, but most proposals will contain at least these elements:

-|Relevance||Convince the reader that your project is interesting, original and important|
+|Relevance||Show your reader why your project is interesting, original, and important.|

-|Context||Show that you are familiar with the field, you understand the current state of research on the topic, and your ideas have a strong academic basis|
+Show that you understand the current state of research on your topic.

-|Approach||Make a case for your methodology, showing that you have carefully thought about the data, tools and procedures you will need to conduct the research|
+Demonstrate that you have carefully thought about the data, tools, and procedures necessary to conduct your research.

 Like your dissertation or thesis, the proposal will usually have a title page that includes:

 - Your name

 The first part of your proposal is the initial pitch for your project.
 Make sure it succinctly explains what you want to do and why.

 Your introduction should: